LangUMS/langums/README.md

 #### How does the code generation work?

-LangUMS is compiled into an intermediate representation (IR) which is then optimized and emitted as trigger chains.
+LangUMS is compiled into a linearized intermediate representation.
+The IR is then optimized and emitted as trigger chains.
-It's a kind of wacky virtual machine.
+Think of it as a kind of wacky virtual machine.

 #### Code documentation?